Tips for Reducing Stress

 If you’re feeling overwhelmed by a stressful situation, try taking a break and listening to relaxing music.
 Playing calm music has a positive effect on the brain and body, lowering blood pressure and reducing cortisol, a hormone linked to stress.

 Getting sufficient and restful sleep

-Unfortunately, lack of sleep is another key component to stress.
-It causes the brain and body to get out of whack and can cause many of the health problems related to stress.
+Unfortunately, lack of sleep is another key component of stress.
+It causes the brain and body to get out of whack and can cause many health problems related to stress.

 In addition to the above, you should avoid: